 Commercially produced lentil burgers are likely to be made from dried lentils (these are higher in FODMAPs) and can contain onion and garlic.
 According to Monash University lentil burgers are high FODMAP and you should avoid them during the low FODMAP phase of the diet (4).

 Commercially produced falafel is made from mashed fava beans or chickpeas and they often contain onion and garlic.
-Falafal is high FODMAP and this means you should avoid it during the low FODMAP phase of the diet (4).
+This type of falafal is high FODMAP and this means you should avoid it during the low FODMAP phase of the diet (4).
+Don’t worry though you can make your own falafel using low FODMAP ingredients.

 Silken tofu is unpressed, which means, unlike regular tofu, the water and FODMAP content is not drained out of the tofu.
 According to Monash University silken tofu is high FODMAP for GOS (oligosaccharides) (4).